IDShield Review: Identity Protection Online and Beyond

-- Social Security Numbers: Believe us, someone else using our Social Security numbers isn’t a good thing.
+- Social Security Numbers: Believe us, someone else using your Social Security number isn’t a good thing.
 Fortunately, IDShield used what it calls SSN Skip Trace to detect when someone besides ourselves were using our SSNs.

-- Dark Web Monitoring: The dark web is where criminals buy and sell6 stolen passwords and usernames.
-IDShield scanned it to make sure we weren’t involved.
-Phew!
+- Dark Web Monitoring: The dark web is where cybercriminals sell and buy stolen passwords and credentials2, so IDShield scanned it to make sure our information stayed off the dark web.

 - Public Records: Did you know that there are 78 billion public records in the United States?
-IDShield scans them for our personal information, which, if we entered it all, amounts to 34 different pieces of data, from our names to our addresses to our Social Security Numbers.
+IDShield scanned them for our personal information, which, if we entered it all, amounts to 34 different pieces of data, from our names to our addresses to our Social Security numbers.

-- Court Records: On top of that, the U.S also has over 350 million court records, all of which IDShield monitored to make sure our info didn’t show up.
-These areas included local, state and federal courts, the Department of Corrections and more, resulting in comprehensive criminal coverage.
+- Court Records: On top of that, the U.S also has over 350 million court records, all of which IDShield monitored to make sure our information didn’t show up.
+This included local, state and federal courts, the Department of Corrections, and more.
+We all want to maintain our squeaky clean records, and IDShield made sure that criminals weren’t using our names when committing crimes.

 - Payday Loans: If someone tried to get money quickly using our information, IDShield was on it, monitoring payday, online, and rent-to-own loans.

 - Username and Password: Once we entered the usernames, passwords, and credentials of our important online accounts onto the IDShield app, it made sure they didn’t pop up anywhere else online.

 - Address Changes: Someone trying to get our mail?
 Not so fast.
 IDShield monitored the U.S Postal Service to make sure we’d get alerts if anyone requests to change our addresses using our names.

 - Sex Offender Tracking: This isn’t something we want to think about, but it’s great that IDShield told us exactly where the sex offenders in our neighborhood lived, along with some useful information about them.
 Now we know when to cross the street and when to keep walking on our path.

-Aside from that, IDShield took it a step further with features that didn’t only make us safer, but also got rid of some of the junk in our lives, literally:
+Aside from identity monitoring, IDShield took it a step further with features that didn’t only make us safer, but also got rid of some of the junk in our lives, literally: